Rotring

-Rotring (stylized rOtring) is a former German manufacturing company of technical drawing tools and writing implements.
-Established in 1928 as a fountain pen manufacturer, Rotring is currently a brand owned by Newell Brands after its acquisition in 1998.
-The name "Rotring" directly translates to "red ring" which is still placed around the barrel of their pens today.
+Rotring (stylized rOtring) is a manufacturer of technical drawing tools and writing implements.
+Established in Germany in 1928 as a fountain pen manufacturer, Rotring went on to be acquired by Newell Brands in 1998.
+The name "Rotring" directly translates to "red ring", which refers to the company's signature: a red band placed around the barrel of the pen.
 The company's name was changed to Rotring in the early 1970s to match the trademark.

-As the Rotring factory and headquarters in Hamburg were shut down, production has been handled and distributed by Japanese manufacturer Holbein and other manufacturers.
+Since the Rotring factory and headquarters in Hamburg were shut down, production has been handled and distributed by Japanese manufacturer Holbein and other manufacturers.